 Superconductor is a truly revolutionary material!
 With the perfect combination of metals and extreme cooling, they can conduct electricity with nearly no resistance.
 This amazing ability allows huge amounts of power to be transferred without overheating and allows it to be used in extremely powerful electromagnets!
 It's this magnetic production that leads us into groundbreaking technologies like MRI machines, particle accelerators and mag-lev trains: even the mighty Large Hadron Collider has 1200 tons of Superconductor cable running through its main ring.

-Superconductor consists of two type of metal: Niobium/Titanium and Copper.
+Superconductor consists of two types of metal: Niobium/Titanium and Copper.

 Niobium/Titanium (Nb-Ti) is an extraordinary metal alloy that shines a beautiful color, makes for durable jewelry and won't cause allergic reactions.
 Aiming to make it even better, our team has used its proprietary process to accelerate the natural oxidation of Nb-Ti - creating something uniquely spectacular: Darkened Niobium Titanium – with rich dark hues that are almost as black!